 5. Overview of Control Telephony Network

 The Control Telephony System is a highly resilient private telephony network used to carry Control Calls for both the day-to-day management of the GB System, and for emergency management.
-This extends to Black Start requirements where National Grid ESO contact with Black Start Service Providers directly where required by a Local Joint Restoration Plan.
+This extends to System Restoration requirements where The Company contract with Restoration Contractors directly, where required by a Local Joint Restoration Plan.

 The entire Control Telephony System is resilient to a complete loss of mains electricity and will continue to operate normally following a mains power loss as required by Section 11.
 The Control Telephony System has no reliance on the public communications network which may suffer congestion during power blackouts or other events affecting the general public.

-National Grid ESO in coordination with the Relevant Transmission Licensee is responsible for the installation and maintenance of the Control Telephony System (and Control Phones where required) unless otherwise stated in the Bilateral Agreement with the User.
+The Company in coordination with the Relevant Transmission Licensee is responsible for the installation and maintenance of the Control Telephony System (and Control Phones where required) unless otherwise stated in the Bilateral Agreement with the User.

 6. Provision of Services at Control Points and Control Centres

-Where National Grid ESO specifies that Control Telephony is required at a Control Point or Control Centre, the Relevant Transmission Licensee in co-ordination with National Grid ESO will normally provide a Trunk Line to the Control Point or Control Centre for the User to terminate the Control Telephony System on their own Control Point or Control Centre telephony system.
+Where The Company specifies that Control Telephony is required at a Control Point or Control Centre, the Relevant Transmission Licensee in co-ordination with The Company will normally provide a Trunk Line to the Control Point or Control Centre for the User to terminate the Control Telephony System on their own Control Point or Control Centre telephony system.

-By agreement as an alternative to the above arrangement, the Relevant Transmission Licensee in co-ordination with National Grid ESO will provide one Control Phone which will be connected to form part of the Control Telephony System via a Trunk Line.
-In general, the Trunk Line equipment will be provided by the Relevant Transmission Licensee in co-ordination with National Grid ESO at the Control Point or Control Centre.
-The Relevant Transmission Licensee in coordination with National Grid ESO may also install a second Control Phone for Black Start.
+By agreement as an alternative to the above arrangement, the Relevant Transmission Licensee in co-ordination with The Company will provide one Control Phone which will be connected to form part of the Control Telephony System via a Trunk Line.
+In general, the Trunk Line equipment will be provided by the Relevant Transmission Licensee in co-ordination with The Company at the Control Point or Control Centre.
+The Relevant Transmission Licensee in coordination with The Company may also install a second Control Phone for System Restoration.
 This is described in further detail in section 10.

 A combination of the above service provisions may also be employed.